Home Page › Forums › Misophonia Forum › The sounds dogs make

-This topic contains 0 replies, has 1 voice, and was last updated by Bella 1 week, 2 days ago.
+- This topic has 2 replies, 1 voice, and was last updated 3 years, 5 months ago by Ls.

 WARNING: I have listed a few triggers here that I haven’t seen mentioned elsewhere on this forum.
 If you have a dog and haven’t been bothered by this kind of stuff yet you might not want to read further.